 iv_swinger2_yymmdd_hh_mm_ss.csv

 This is the CSV file containing the voltage, current, power, and load resistance of each point on the curve.
 It is in exactly the same format as the original IV Swinger CSV files.
 It may be read into Excel or another spreadsheet program if desired.
 Since it is a text file, it can also be easily read by any other program that an advanced user might want to write for the purpose of analyzing the data.
+This file is regenerated when the Results Wizard Update button is used.

 adc_pairs_yymmdd_hh_mm_ss.csv

 This is the CSV file that contains the raw values from the Analog to Digital Converter (ADC).
 These values are converted to the voltage and current values in the iv_swinger2_yymmdd_hh_mm_ss.csv file based on the resistor values in the voltmeter and ammeter circuitry and on the calibration values.
 They are also “corrected” to remove some other artifacts.
 It is unlikely that this file would be useful to the end user.
+Do not modify this file without creating a copy first because it cannot be re-generated.

 run_info_yymmdd_hh_mm_ss.txt